 There are two ways to connect a computer to your High-Speed Internet network: by wireless connection and by wired connection.
 This article explains how to set up a wired connection.
 Simply choose your operating system to begin:

-If you have one or more computers located close to the router, you can use an Ethernet (RJ-45) cable to plug each computer directly into the back of the router.
+If you have computers located close to the router, you can use an Ethernet (RJ-45) cable to plug each computer directly into the back of the router.
 Connect one end of the cable to the computer's network interface card (NIC) and the other end to an empty port at the back of your High-Speed Internet modem.